Report by the Supervisory Board

 Supervisory Board meetings

-Four Supervisory Board meetings were held in the reporting year.
-The average attendance rate at meetings of the Supervisory Board and its committees was 97%.
+Ten Supervisory Board meetings were held in the reporting year.
+The average attendance rate at the meetings of the Supervisory Board and its committees was 93%.
 No Supervisory Board member attended fewer than half the meetings of the Supervisory Board and the relevant committees.
 The members of the Executive Board took part in the Supervisory Board meetings unless otherwise determined by the Supervisory Board Chairman.
+The position of Supervisory Board Chairman was held by Prof. Dr. Ulrich Lehner until his departure on July 31, 2018.
+Until the election of Prof. Dr. Bernhard Pellens as Chairman in the meeting on September 30, 2018, the business of the Supervisory Board was conducted by Vice Chairman Markus Grolms.

 Report on the work of the committees

 The primary task of the Supervisory Board’s six committees is to prepare decisions and topics for discussion at the full meetings.
 The Supervisory Board has delegated decision-making powers to the committees where this is legally permissible.
 The powers of the committees and the requirements on committee members are set out in the rules of procedure for the respective committees.
 The chairmen of the committees provided the Supervisory Board with regular detailed reports on the work of the committees in the reporting year.
-With the exception of the Audit Committee and the Strategy, Finance and Investment Committee, all committees are chaired by the Supervisory Board Chairman.
 The compositions of the six committees are shown in the section “Supervisory Board”.
+The chairmen of the committees were also in close contact with the other members of their committees outside the regular meetings to coordinate special projects.

-The Executive Committee (Praesidium) met four times in the past fiscal year.
+The Executive Committee (Praesidium) met eight times in the past fiscal year.
 In addition to preparing the full Supervisory Board meetings, the main subjects of deliberation were the financial position and earnings performance of the Group, the strategic development of the individual business areas, and the Groupwide projects to optimize effectiveness, efficiency and performance.
-As chairman of the committee, I was also in close contact with the other members of the Executive Committee outside meetings to agree on special projects.

-The Personnel Committee held five meetings in the 2015 / 2016 fiscal year to prepare the personnel decisions of the Supervisory Board.
+The Personnel Committee held twelve meetings in the 2017 / 2018 fiscal year to prepare personnel matters concerning the Executive Board for the Supervisory Board.
 Where required, resolutions were passed or recommendations for resolutions were made to the Supervisory Board.
-The meetings addressed general Executive Board matters as well as discussions on the reappointment of Dr. Donatus Kaufmann as Executive Board member for Legal & Compliance and – in fulfilment of our duty of care – succession planning.
+The meetings addressed general Executive Board matters and – in fulfilment of our duty of care – succession planning.
 In addition, proposals for establishing the performance bonus and additional bonus and the structuring of pensions for the members of the Executive Board were dealt with.
 Details of Executive Board compensation are presented in the compensation report.

-The Strategy, Finance and Investment Committee held five meetings in the 2015 / 2016 fiscal year.
-Discussions focused on the strategic development of thyssenkrupp’s business model.
-The committee also discussed in detail the reports presented previously to the Supervisory Board on the business activities and strategy of the individual business areas and corporate functions.
+The Strategy, Finance and Investment Committee held five meetings in the 2017 / 2018 fiscal year.
+Discussions focused on the strategic development of thyssenkrupp and portfolio optimization measures.
+The committee also discussed in detail reports presented to the Supervisory Board on the business activities and strategy of the individual business areas and corporate functions, in particular on the formation of a joint venture with Tata Steel Europe.
 Further, the Group’s corporate and investment planning for the reporting year was discussed, taking into account the Group’s current rating and financial situation, and corresponding Supervisory Board resolutions were prepared.

-The members of the Nomination Committee convened for one meeting in the past fiscal year.
-A focus of the discussions was succession planning for the Supervisory Board taking into account the recommendations of the German Corporate Governance Code and the Supervisory Board’s targets for its own composition.
+The members of the Nomination Committee convened for eleven meetings in the past fiscal year.
+Discussions focused in particular on preparing the appointments that had become necessary on the shareholder side of the Supervisory Board.
+Other main areas of discussion included succession planning for the Supervisory Board – taking into account the recommendations of the German Corporate Governance Code – and the preparation of a competency profile for the Supervisory Board as a whole and a diversity strategy for the Executive Board and Supervisory Board.

 There was once again no cause to convene the Mediation Committee under § 27 (3) Codetermination Act in the reporting year.